Long Forest Nature Conservation Reserve: Flora

 The nature conservation reserve has over 400 native plant species.
-It contains a Rocky Chenopod Scrub community that includes the bull mallee, the only occurrence of a mallee species south of the Great Dividing Range.
+It contains a Rocky Chenopod Scrub community that includes the bull mallee, marking the only occurrence of a mallee species south of the Great Dividing Range.
 Other tree species found in the nature conservation reserve include grey box, Werribee blue box, yellow gum and moonah.
 Shrub species include turkey bush and sixteen species of saltbush including fragrant saltbush.

 Fauna

-Mammal species in the nature conservation reserve include eastern grey kangaroo, black-tailed wallaby, koala, brush-tailed possum and short-beaked echidna.
-Over 160 bird species have been sighted in the nature conservation reserve including the barking owl, crested bellbird, diamond firetail, jacky winter, red-capped robin and speckled warbler.
+Mammal species in the nature conservation reserve include the eastern grey kangaroo, black-tailed wallaby, koala brush-tailed possum, and short-beaked echidna.
+Over 160 bird species have been sighted in the nature conservation reserve, including the barking owl, crested bellbird, diamond firetail, jacky winter, red-capped robin and speckled warbler.

 Access and facilities

-The nature conservation reserve is accessed via Long Forest Road which runs northwards from the Western Highway.
+The nature conservation reserve is accessed via Long Forest Road, which runs northwards from the Western Highway.
 Car parks with information boards are located at the entrance to the Happy Valley Track and on Canopus Circuit.
 These provide access to walking tracks that lead to Coimadai Creek.
 Walking tracks leading to Djerriwarrh Creek are accessed from parking areas at Djerriwarrh Track to the south and Moonah Drive to the north.

-There are also several sites in which you can access to other walking tracks on Long Forest Road and in Canopus Circuit.
+Additionally, there are other several sites along Long Forest Road and in Canopus Circuit where you can access additional walking tracks.